-What are LJMU bursaries?Many LJMU students benefit from our generous bursary scheme.
+What is an LJMU bursary?Many LJMU students benefit from our generous bursary scheme.
 Bursaries are a bit like grants – they are means tested and you don’t have to pay them back.
 You can use the money for whatever you wish; they are intended to help you with the cost of being a student.

 How will I know if I am eligible?LJMU bursaries are paid automatically to eligible students – you do not need to apply for them.
-However, you must meet our specified criteria which are:-
+However, you must meet our specified criteria which are linked to:-

 - Residency – only home students; EU or international students are not eligile for the LJMU bursary.

 - Your tuition fees.
-To be considered for a bursary in 2012/2013 academic year you have to be paying the variable tuition fee of £3,465 if you are a continuing student or £9,000 for new students.
+To be considered for a bursary you have to be paying the maximum of either £3,465 if you are a student that started prior to 1st September 2012 or £9,000 for new students.

 - You must have made arrangements to pay your fees, either by loan, yourself, your parents or another sponsor and adhered to the arrangements.